-"Zero trust arose from the recognition that modern IT systems are highly distributed," says Doug Levin, national director for the K12 Security Information Exchange (K12 SIX).
-The pandemic demonstrated that not every user of a school district's network is going to be on campus, Levin adds.
+Zero trust arose from the recognition that modern IT systems are highly distributed.
+For many institutions, the pandemic has provided a clear proof of concept that not every user of the network is going to be on campus.

-To implement this approach, school systems need strong identity and access management tools to verify users' credentials.
-District IT staff must be able to know who's on the network at all times, as well as which applications they're using and how they're connecting.
-"It's critical for school districts to ensure that users have access to the resources they need, but no more," Levin says.
+To implement this approach, colleges and universities need strong identity and access management tools to verify users' credentials.
+Campus IT staff must know who's on the network at all times, as well as which applications they're using and how they're connecting.

-Zero trust also calls for networks to be finely segmented, with permission to access various resources depending on contextual factors such as the user's role, device, location and the application or data being requested.
+Zero trust also calls for networks to be finely segmented, with permission to access various resources depending on contextual factors such as the user's role, device, location, and the application or data being requested.